 De Beers sees glimmer of hope for hard-pressed diamond market

-De Beers, a unit of global miner Anglo American, said its sales slid 16 percent last year, but a modest recovery in major jewellery markets during the holiday season helped stabilise prices.
+De Beers, a unit of global miner Anglo American (AAL.L), said its sales slid 16 percent last year, but a modest recovery in major jewelry markets during the holiday season helped stabilize prices.

-"Despite macroeconomic concerns, demand for diamond jewellery continues to grow in the key markets of the United States, China and Japan," Chief Executive Philippe Mellier said on a conference call.
+"Despite macroeconomic concerns, demand for diamond jewelry continues to grow in the key markets of the United States, China and Japan," Chief Executive Philippe Mellier said on a conference call.

 Trading conditions in other developed markets were likely to be challenging, with stocks of unprocessed diamonds still high, De Beers added.